-In the previous chapter, we’ve taken a look at one of the Wheel of Change’s properties, Change entails Feedback entails Change.
-In this chapter, we’re going to examine another property of it.
-The spin has a speed which can be controlled by throttling it correctly.
-By speeding it up & slowing it down when necessary.
-That would require to act correctly under necessity itself and overcome it.
+In the previous chapter, we’ve seen one of the Wheel of Change’s traits.
+Change entails Feedback entails Change, but the question is how fast it happens.
+In this chapter, we’re going to examine the trait of the spin’s throttling.
+The spin has a speed which can be controlled by throttling it.
+We can be speed up and down to our own needs.
+It would require us to act correctly under necessity itself, and then to overcome it.

-The Monetization team of our group had about 14 products embedded into 3 really big and messy front end clients, all of them owned and maintained by other teams.
-It had easily taken them a week or two to review and approve Changes, as they had their own priorities, and the sudden move to remote working (Covid) did not help this at all.
-This has deeply frustrated the Monetization team.
-And my superiors were unhappy with the delivery delays we were experiencing.
+The Monetization team of our group had about 14 products embedded into 3 really big and messy front end clients, all of them owned and maintained by others outside our group.
+Their own priorities had delayed the review process.
+It easily taken a week or two for them to review and approve Changes.
+And the sudden move to remote working due to Covid-19 did not help this at all.
+This has deeply frustrated the Monetization team, as it was beyond their control.
+And my superiors were unhappy with the delivery delays the team had.

-We needed to remove the technological dependencies that tightly coupled the teams.
-Engineers from several groups and teams worked hard to resolve this.
-They have created a new micro-frontend infrastructure to enable hosting of small applications within bigger ones, a reverse dependency.
-Once done, it allowed the team to run free and removed one major inefficiency.
-Now possible, 14 different products should be migrated to the new infrastructure.
-Or should they?
+We needed to remove the technological dependencies that tightly coupled the various teams.
+Engineers from several groups worked hard to resolve this.
+They have created a new micro-frontend infrastructure to enable decoupling and hosting of smaller applications within bigger ones, a reverse dependency.
+Once done, the review process no longer required involvement by multiple teams.
+It had removed one major inefficiency.

 As the first migration took about two weeks, we expected others to take roughly the same (we were horribly wrong, more on that later in this series).
 As binary thinkers, we came up with two non-beneficial migration plans.
 The first, not to migrate any of them.
 Obviously, that would have zero impact and we won’t be minimizing neither frustration nor delivery delays.
-If we do want to minimize as much as possible, the other option would be to migrate them all, and as quickly as possible.
+To minimize it as much as possible, would mean to migrate them all and as soon as possible.
+Which was our second option.
 It may not be instinctively clear to us why this is non-beneficial as well.
 Let’s try and see why through a single product timeline.

 Actually that’s not 100% correct.
-Migrating the product would indeed throttle the wheel.
-As every Change has the potential to cause an Instability, it might entail Feedback that would entail Changes, to fix those instabilities.
+Migrating the product would indeed throttle the wheel, as every Change has the potential to cause an Instability.
+It might entail fixing those instabilities, entail a Change.
 This is of a negative value.
-Mostly external one to the customer, but also for the team.
+Mostly external one to the customer, but also internally for the team.
 They would spend time on fixing something that should not have been broken in the first palace.
 Because there is no reason to spend two weeks on something we’ve just seen has at best a non-negative value.

-I can think of one reason.
-Out of inertia.
+I can think of one reason which leads to produce no-value, by doing so out of inertia.
 If we’ve already started moving to the new infra, we should finish it.
 We may have throttled the wheel, but it spins out of control.
 Or better to say, the spin controls us.
-And that would have non-beneficial results.
+Which leads to non-beneficial results.

-So, if there is no value in migrating the second product, why did we migrate the first one?
+So, if there was no value in migrating the second product, why did we migrate the first one?
+We did so before it was expected to Change and because it was expected to Change.
 Throttling is not always a question of when, it’s also a question of before what.
-We did so before it was expected to Change and because it was expected to Change.

 Two months earlier, the Monetization team got a design full of Changes from our PMs.
 We’ve divided it to 3 Epics with 3-5 User Stories each.
 They were mostly ready for execution.
 Alas, with a two weeks delivery delay for each User Story, it would have taken forever to get even one Epic done.